A Workshop for Couples in Recovery from Relational Trauma and Betrayal

 When trauma is left untreated, the couple is often left in a state of despair and helplessness.
 Therefore, it is crucial that the partners’ traumatic wounding be addressed before the couple can begin to look at and work on healing relational issues separate from the betrayal.
 To neglect partner and relational trauma is to create further dysregulation and crisis for the couple in later stages of recovery.

 This is a 2-day workshop focusing on those aspects of trauma that cause the primary attachment/relationship ruptures for couples and is comprised of three components: psychoeducation, group process, and experiential learning.
 Our goal as clinicians is to help couples heal by providing specific interventions and tools to increase empathy, compassion, and patience, rebuild trust and intimacy and foster relational healing.
 This workshop is not about perpetuating feelings of blame, shame or guilt.
-The cost of the workshop is $2,400 per couple.
-The discounted early bird rate is $2,175 per couple and is available until February 9th.

 “The workshop gave me insight and words for what I felt intuitively.” – Partner